RedForty/ViewSwitcher/README.md

 Hold the hotkey you assigned and left click (and hold) in any viewport - standard markingMenu summoning procedure.\
 Letting go on any box will change the current panel to look through that camera.

+If you quickly tap the hotkey, it will switch to the previous camera you were looking through (in the current viewPane).

 By default, the 'shotCam' will be the 'persp' camera.
 As soon as you choose the optionBox next to shotCam, the current viewport camera will be assigned as the shotCam.